Vimal-Krishna/jekyll-now/_posts/2017-12-29-gSoap C++ module in Apache server.md

 To solve the problem, we compiled the "C++ version" of the gSoap module separately as a DSO without using apxs.
 This is consistent with the C++ tutorial we went through.
 There was no need to use apxs there as well.
 The command to compile the gSoap service into a DSO is as follows:
 g++ -shared -fpic calcserver.cpp soapC.cpp soapcalcService.cpp $HOME/gsoap-2.8/gsoap/stdsoap2.cpp  -I$HOME/gsoap-2.8/gsoap/mod_gsoap/mod_gsoap-0.9/apache_20 -I$HOME/apachegsoap/include -o .libs/calcserver.so

 After this, running the nm -C -D command on the new DSO generated output which is consistent with the other examples in C and C++.
+Specifically, the "apache_init_soap_interface" method is shown in the output, which was not the case earlier.

+//image

 To load the module in Apache, the following lines were added in the httpd.conf file:
 LoadModule gsoap_module       modules/mod_gsoap.so